Biden’s moderation contrasts with Democratic rage as court fight looms

 Biden made his comments Monday in Manitowoc, Wis., on a trip meant to appeal to Obama voters who fled to Trump in 2016.
 It was his second trip to Wisconsin, a state that Trump won by about 27,000 votes four years ago to become the first Republican presidential candidate to carry the state since 1984.

 Striking a populist tone, Biden argued that Trump poses as a man of the people but is in fact an elitist who cares only about the wealthy and Wall Street.
-He reiterated that if he wins, he would be the first president in decades who had not attended an Ivy League school.
+He reiterated that if he wins, he would be the first president in decades who has not attended an Ivy League school.

 “I think it’s about time that a state school president sat in the Oval Office,” Biden said. who received a bachelor’s degree from the University of Delaware and a law degree from Syracuse University.
 “Because you know what?
 If I’m sitting there, you’re going to be sitting there, too.”